ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcs_80_upgrade.md

    5. To install the driver, run the command `esxcli software vib install –v /<root>/vib20/i40en/INT_bootbank_i40en_2.9.2.0-1OEM.800.1.0.20613240.vib`.
    6. Restart the host.
 Then, verify that the firmware and driver are at the appropriate levels and run the command `esxcli network nic get –n vmnic0`.
    7. Remediate each host in turn.
 After remediation, ensure to pull the host out of maintenance mode.

-1. From the vCenter Server user interface, go to **LCM menu > LifeCycle Manager**.
-2. Select **IMPORT ISO > IMPORT ISO**, and then the ISO file.
-3. Create the baseline.
-Select **BASELINE > CREATE** and use the imported ISO from the previous step.
-4. For each host, choose the host in the vCenter browser tree.
-Then, select **update** (located in the far left in the main window).
-5. If the Zerto VRA is present on the host, put the host into maintenance mode first.
-Recent releases of Zerto stop the VRA, which otherwise would prevent the update.
-6. Complete the update.
-   1. [ATTACH] Baseline, select the previously created baseline.
-   2. Select Baseline and [REMEDIATE].
-7. Remediate each host in turn.
-After remediation, ensure to pull the host out of maintenance mode.

 Update your IBM Support ticket to indicate that your upgrade is complete and request that the IBM Cloud for VMware database be updated to reflect that the cluster is vSphere 8.